-In Model 5 (Supplemental Materials, Section 3) we added invariance constraints to Model 4 to test the a priori assumption of developmental equilibrium (that the paths are consistent over waves).
+In Model 5 (see the online Supplemental Materials, Section 3), we added invariance constraints to Model 4 to test the a priori assumption of developmental equilibrium (that the paths are consistent over waves).
 In Model 5, there was strong support for complete invariance of autocorrelation- and cross-paths, across all waves.
-This included the invariance of cross-paths (e.g., MSC wavei→ Test Scores wavei+1 = MSC wavei+1 $\rightarrow$ Test scoresi+2) which are central to tests of predictions from our three theoretical models of ASC formation.
-However, autocorrelation paths for Lag 1-4 paths were also shown to be invariant.
-For example, not only were lag-1 paths invariant (e.g. MSC wavei $\rightarrow$ MSC wavei+1 = MSC wavei+1 $\rightarrow$ MSC wavei+2), but also lag-2 paths (e.g. MSC wavei $\rightarrow$ MSC wavei+2 = MSC wavei+1 $\rightarrow$ MSC wavei+3), lag-3 paths and lag-4 paths.
+This included the invariance of cross-paths (e.g., MSC wave_i > Test Scores wave{i+1} = MSC wave{i+1} \rightarrow Test scores{i+2}), which are central to tests of predictions from our three theoretical models of ASC formation.
+However, autocorrelation paths for Lag 1 through 4 paths were also shown to be invariant.
+For example, not only were lag-1 paths invariant (e.g. MSC $wave_i \rightarrow MSC wave{i+1} = MSC wave{i+1} \rightarrow MSC wave{i+2}$), but also lag-2 paths (e.g. MSC wave_i $\rightarrow MSC$ $wave{i+2} = MSC wave{i+1} \rightarrow MSC wave{i+3}$), lag-3 paths and lag-4 paths were also invariant.
 The fit of Model 5 was excellent, and differed little from that of Model 4 with no invariance constraints; this provides support for the more parsimonious model.
-In the final model in this sequence (the Integrated ASC Model: Supplemental Materials, Section 3), we added three school-level variables (school-average math grades from Year 4, school track, and school-average test scores) that defined a latent variable used to infer school-average achievement.
+In the final model in this sequence (i.e. the integrated ASC model; see the online Supplemental Materials, Section 3), we added three school-level variables (school-average math grades from Year 4, school track, and school-average test scores) that defined a latent variable used to infer school-average achievement.
 This model provided an excellent fit to the data and provided the basis for all subsequent analyses.
-This latent factor of school-average achievement was well-defined (e.g., standardized factor loadings for the three indicators varied from .94 to .98) and inclusion of the factor at the school level actually resulted in a marginally better fit to the data, relative to the model with no school-level factors (Supplemental Materials, Section 3).
-Finally, we repeated tests of all the analyses leading up to the final model, including the latent school-average achievement factor to the final model (Supplemental Materials, Section 3), demonstrating that this did not alter conclusions about the structure of the model at the student level.
+This latent factor of school-average achievement was well-defined (e.g., standardized factor loadings for the three indicators varied from .94 to .98) and inclusion of the factor at the school level actually resulted in a marginally better fit to the data, relative to the model with no school-level factors (see the online Supplemental Materials, Section 3).
+Finally, we repeated all the analyses leading up to the final model, including the latent school-average achievement factor to the final model (see the online Supplemental Materials, Section 3), demonstrating that this did not alter conclusions about the structure of the model at the student level.

-This final multilevel model (see Figure 1 and Table 1; see Supplemental Materials, Section 3, for further discussion) is hereafter referred to as the "Integrated ASC Model" "because parameter estimates from this one statistical model provide tests of a priori predictions in relation to the internal/external frame of reference model (Hypothesis 1), the reciprocal effects model (Hypothesis 2), and the big-fish-little-pond effect (Hypothesis 3).
-Support for the invariance of path coefficients over Years 5-9 (the first five years of secondary school), demonstrated through tests of developmental equilibrium, and provides an important developmental perspective on each of the ASC models considered here.
-Thus, the invariance of parameter estimates over time provides support for developmental equilibrium in respect of each of the ASC models (Hypotheses 1-3), as well developmental equilibrium more generally.
+This final multilevel model (see Figure 1 and Table 1; also see the online Supplemental Materials, Section 3, for further discussion) is referred to as the integrated ASC model because parameter estimates from this one statistical model provide tests of a priori predictions in relation to the internal/external frame of reference model (Hypothesis 1), the reciprocal effects model (Hypothesis 2), and the big-fish-little-pond effect (Hypothesis 3).
+Support for the invariance of path coefficients over Years 5 through 9 (the first 5 years of secondary school), demonstrated through tests of developmental equilibrium, provides an important developmental perspective on each of the ASC models considered here.
+Thus, the invariance of parameter estimates over time provides support for developmental equilibrium in respect of each of the ASC models (Hypotheses 1 through 3), as well developmental equilibrium more generally.